NL33/electron-git/z-plans/z-later-next.md

 --don't show "view saved versions" on main screen if don't have old versions.
 So, check if there is a git file in the directory before showing this.
 --if you have main window, then view old version window. and remove main window, can old version window still be there?
 --git doesn't track empty directories.
 So when view old versions the old files won't be there (worktree won't track them).
 Info here: https://stackoverflow.com/questions/7229885/what-are-the-differences-between-gitignore-and-gitkeep.
 Maybe just have to leave as is and provide explanation for now.
 --if open a project. and then off the app edit the project--like add a new folder or add a new doc, the version displayed in the electron app will be old. and can cause problems if you try to open a doc. fix. how does vs code do it?
 Simple solution--a refresh button, that reruns the function.
+MVP Solution: no change.
+Encourages users to do everything in the app.

 --add icons or some other way to tell folders from docs.
+DONE.

 --show summary of changes to pror versions.
 Right now, I run a word-diff, which returns a string of changes to all files.
 To parse that string, I look at the first part of each string.
 Here's an example:
           diff --git a/second-folder/lincoln-doc.txt b/second-folder/lincoln-doc.txt